Live CDs, DVDs and LPs 1

 Slicker Than A Weasel is a live album of a show originally recorded for radio broadcast on the 'King Biscuit Flower Hour' show during the 1978 'School's Out For Summer' tour at the Wendler Arena in Saginaw, Michigan.
 It later became a popular bootleg release, seeing various unofficial releases over the years.
 Whilst still not an official release, this is probably the most polished version available and casual fans could easily be fooled into thinking that it was above board.

-This release features a gatefold sleeve including some information on the show and 2 red perspex vinyl discs.
+This release features a gatefold sleeve including some information on the show and 2 red translucent vinyl discs.

 El Paso County Coliseum 1980 CD Album